Kidney cancer

-Kidney cancer, also known as renal cancer, is a group of cancers that starts in the kidney.
+Kidney cancer, also known as renal cancer, is a group of cancers that start in the kidney.
 Symptoms may include blood in the urine, a lump in the abdomen, or back pain.
 Fever, weight loss, and tiredness may also occur.
 Complications can include spread to the lungs or brain.

 The main types of kidney cancer are renal cell cancer (RCC), transitional cell cancer (TCC), and Wilms' tumor.
-RCC makes up approximately 80% of kidney cancers, and TCC accounts for most of the rest.
+RCC makes up about 80% of kidney cancers, and TCC accounts for most of the rest.
 Risk factors for RCC and TCC include smoking, certain pain medications, previous bladder cancer, being overweight, high blood pressure, certain chemicals, and a family history.
 Risk factors for Wilms' tumor include a family history and certain genetic disorders such as WAGR syndrome.
 Diagnosis may be suspected based on symptoms, urine testing, and medical imaging.
 It is confirmed by tissue biopsy.

 Treatment may include surgery, radiation therapy, chemotherapy, immunotherapy, and targeted therapy.
 Kidney cancer newly affected about 403,300 people and resulted in 175,000 deaths globally in 2018.
 Onset is usually after the age of 45.
-The overall five-year survival rate is 75% in the United States, 71% in Canada, 70% in China, and 60% in Europe.
-For cancers that are confined to the kidney, the five-year survival rate is 93%, if it has spread to the surrounding lymph nodes it is 70%, and if it has spread widely, it is 12%.
-Kidney cancer has been identified as the 13th most common form of cancer, and is responsible for 2% of the world's cancer cases and deaths.
+The overall five-year survival rate is 78% in the United States and 73% in Canada.
+Using older statistics from 2017 and 2018, the survival rate was 70% in China, and 60% in Europe.
+For cancers that are confined to the kidney, the five-year survival rate is 93%; if it has spread to the surrounding lymph nodes, it is 76%, and if it has spread widely, it is 19%.
+Kidney cancer has been identified as the 13th-most-common form of cancer, and is responsible for 2% of the world's cancer cases and deaths.
 The incidence of kidney cancer has continued to increase since 1930.
 Renal cancer is more commonly found in populations of urban areas than rural areas.

 Signs and symptoms

 Early on, kidney masses do not typically cause any symptoms and are undetectable on physical examination.
-As kidney cancer becomes more advanced it classically results in blood in the urine, flank or back pain, and a mass.
-Other symptoms that are consistent with advanced disease include weight loss, fever, night sweats, palpable swollen lymph nodes in the neck, non-reducing varicocele, bone pain, continuous cough, and bilateral lower leg swelling.
+As kidney cancer becomes more advanced, it classically results in blood in the urine, flank or back pain, and a mass.
+Other symptoms consistent with advanced disease include weight loss, fever, night sweats, palpable swollen lymph nodes in the neck, nonreducing varicocele, bone pain, continuous cough, and bilateral lower-leg swelling.

-The classic triad of visible blood in the urine (hematuria), flank pain and palpable abdominal mass occurs in less than 15% of the cases.
-RCC may present with signs and symptoms caused by the substances the cancer cells produce (i.e. paraneoplastic syndromes).

-Paraneoplastic syndromes caused by kidney cancer can be broadly classified as endocrine and non-endocrine.
-Endocrine dysfunctions include increase in blood calcium levels (hypercalcemia), high blood pressure (hypertension), increased red bloods (polycythemia), liver dysfunction, milky nipple discharge unrelated normal breast-feeding (galactorrhea), and Cushing's syndrome.
-Non-endocrine dysfunctions include deposition of protein in tissue (amyloidosis), decrease in hemoglobin or red blood cells (anemia), disorders of nerves, muscles (neuromyopathies), blood vessels (vasculopathy) and blood clotting mechanisms (coagulopathy).
+Paraneoplastic syndromes caused by kidney cancer can be broadly classified as endocrine or nonendocrine.
+Endocrine dysfunctions include increase in blood calcium levels (hypercalcemia), high blood pressure (hypertension), increased red blood cells (polycythemia), liver dysfunction, milky nipple discharge unrelated normal breast-feeding (galactorrhea), and Cushing's syndrome.
+Nonendocrine dysfunctions include deposition of protein in tissue (amyloidosis), decrease in hemoglobin or red blood cells (anemia), disorders of nerves, muscles (neuromyopathies), blood vessels (vasculopathy), and blood clotting mechanisms (coagulopathy).